JamesWrigley/flurc/README.md

 # flurc
-A header-only library implementing a circular buffer, written in C++.
+A header-only C++ library implementing a circular buffer.
+Run `make; ./test` to compile and run the test suite.

+Requires: GCC (must be a version with C++11 support).

 Functions provided:
 * **flurc**(int `size`) - Throws `std::invalid_argument` if `size` is negative